zvuc/HTML-ng2.sublime-package/README.md

   - include: tag-ng2-attribute
   ```

-5. Save the modified package as `.sublime-package` and replace the original file.
-You can also rename files to something else if you want to keep the original HTML.sublime-package and have a separate package like HTML-ng2.sublime-package.
+5. Save the modified package as `.sublime-package` and copy to `Library/Application Support/Sublime Text 3/Installed Packages`.
+If you want to keep the HTML-ng2 package separate from stock HTML package, rename `HTML.sublime-syntax` file to something different like `HTML-ng2` so it won't overwrite the default one.

 ## To add custom color to your Color Scheme